7coil/mine-fakeauth/DATABASES.md

 Search the player database by the username given.
 If the username exists and the password is correct (please use secure hashes!) resolve with the record details.
 If not, reject.

-## getPlayerFromToken(accessToken)
+## getPlayerFromToken(accessToken, clientToken)
 Returns: Promise

 Search the token database by the accessToken given.
-If the accessToken is correct, search the player database by the username in the record.
+If the accessToken is correct, check (if it is provided) the clientToken with the token from the database.
+Then search the player database by the username in the record.
 Then resolve with the player details.
 If not, reject.

 ## getAccessToken(clientToken)
 Returns: String or null